ryanzmr/DBExportHub/README.md

 2. **Preview Generation**:
    - Frontend requests a preview with preview_only=true parameter
-   - Backend executes the stored procedure with limited output (max_records=100)
+   - Backend executes the appropriate stored procedure with limited output (max_records=100)
    - Results are returned as JSON with column metadata
    - Frontend displays the preview in a data grid

 3. **Excel Generation**:
    - User initiates full export after reviewing preview
    - Backend creates a unique operation ID for tracking
-   - Stored procedure is executed with full data retrieval
+   - Appropriate stored procedure is executed with full data retrieval
    - Data is processed in chunks to optimize memory usage
    - Excel workbook is created with XlsxWriter in constant_memory mode
    - Progress updates are sent to frontend during processing